discover-RX/discover-RX/aboutme.md

 ---
 layout: page
 title: About us
-subtitle: What is DiscoveRx
+subtitle: What is discoveRx
 ---

-We are DiscoveRx!
+We are discoveRx!
 Our team members are Garret Ceravantez, Sean Harbertson, Viet Nguyen, and Elvin Pok.

 Get to know us